parthchawla/parthchawla.github.io/README.md

 <details style="margin-top:-1em; margin-bottom:-0.5em">
   <summary>Summary</summary>
   <small style="font-size:90%">
   Do returns to human capital rise during crises?
-This paper examines whether Indonesia’s INPRES school construction program in the 1970s improved firm resilience during the 1997 Asian Financial Crisis.
-I use a diff-in-diff strategy combined with a shift-share instrument, exploiting variation in district-level INPRES intensity and the national share of fully treated cohorts in the working-age population.
+This paper examines whether Indonesia's INPRES school construction program in the 1970s improved firm resilience during the 1997 Asian Financial Crisis.
+I use a difference-in-differences strategy combined with a shift-share instrument, exploiting variation in district-level INPRES intensity and the national share of fully treated cohorts in the working-age population.
 Results show that INPRES significantly improved post-crisis plant performance: each additional INPRES school per 1,000 children increased labor productivity and output by 2.8 and 3.5 percent, respectively.
-I find that these gains were likely driven by INPRES-exposed plants retaining better-educated workers during the crisis.
+These gains were likely driven by INPRES-exposed plants benefiting from an abundant local supply of high-human capital production workers, which helped keep wages lower and allowed them to retain more educated workers during the crisis.
+I interpret this using a simple model of firm adjustment with heterogeneous worker skills.
   </small>
 </details>
 <br>